 On these sessions, you will be around skaters who often speed across the ice at speeds that can reach or exceed 25 MPH while practicing, so it is also very important for you to be aware of what's going on around you.
 These are a couple of reasons that there is typically a minimum skill set required to skate on freestyle ice time as flying skaters and blades generally do not mix well with people who cannot stand up on their skates or be alert to the ever-changing positions and speeds of those around them.
 Freestyle sessions are paid for on an hourly basis and generally range from $7 to $16 per hour for walk-on rates.
 Pre-paid/bulk purchase rates for freestyle ice time are often cheaper.

 What Are You Wearing?

-The wide variety in prices occurs due to the materials used such as unique fabrics, crystals, beading, sequins, etc. and the labor & difficulty involved with creating a custom costume.
-Off the rack costumes can be purchased for less than custom made costumes & be customized with the aforementioned types of materials to lessen the cost while getting a more unique look.
-Even some of the national and international level competitors do this and they come out beautifully.
-Gracie Gold's long sleeved blue dress at the 2014 Olympics is a lovely example.
+The wide variety in prices occurs due to the materials used such as unique fabrics, crystals, beading, sequins, etc., and the labor and difficulty involved with creating a custom costume.
+Off-the-rack costumes can be purchased for less than custom-made costumes and be customized with the aforementioned types of materials to lessen the cost while getting a more unique look.
+Even some of the national and international level competitors do this, and they come out beautifully.
+Gracie Gold's long-sleeved blue dress at the 2014 Olympics is a lovely example.
 No one wants to wear the exact same outfit as someone else, on or off the ice.